 Train the Trainer (29% agreement)

-The pandemic will not last forever; processes will normalize – whatever that means!
-Because it is foreseeable that continuing education will change in the long term due to the significant cuts.
-But don't worry: change does not automatically mean a negative change.
-The results of the study are hopeful – most companies are increasingly seeing the benefits of online formats and want to combine online and in-person in the future.
+The pandemic will not last forever, processes will normalize – whatever that means!
+Because it is foreseeable that training will change in the long term due to the significant impacts.
+But don’t worry: change does not automatically mean change for the worse.
+The results of the study are hopeful – most companies are increasingly seeing the advantages of online formats and want to combine online and in-person offerings in the future.

 This combination of in-person + online is called blended learning.
-Since TLM also considers blended learning to be an important form of learning, we explicitly find a question in the study regarding: What is the stance of companies towards blended learning?
+Since TLM also considers blended learning to be an important form of learning, we find an explicit question in the study regarding: What are companies' views on blended learning?

-58% of the surveyed companies are already implementing blended learning.
-41% are not yet training in the form of blended learning but find the concept interesting.
-Only one surveyed company stated that it could not imagine using blended learning.
+58% of the surveyed companies are already using blended learning.
+41% do not yet train in the form of blended learning but find the concept interesting.
+Only one surveyed company stated that it cannot imagine using blended learning.

-This trend towards blended learning is already shown by other studies, such as the Trendmonitor 2021 or a survey by seminarmarkt.
-Thus, the results from TLM are not surprising and underscore our credo: The future of continuing education is blended learning!
+This trend toward blended learning has already been shown by other studies, such as the Trend Monitor 2021 or a survey by seminarmarkt.
+The results from TLM are therefore not surprising but support our credo: The future of training is blended learning!

-The small study by TLM has shown that the pandemic changes employee education both in the short term and long term.
-The mood is often worse in many companies than before.
-At the same time, positive trends for the future are noticeable.
-The key results of the survey are summarized here once again:
+The small study by TLM has shown that the pandemic is changing training both in the short term and long term.
+The atmosphere is currently often worse in many companies than before.
+At the same time, positive trends for the future are recognizable.
+Here are the key results of the survey summarized again:

 Some training offerings have been reduced due to the pandemic.